 Passengers can enjoy a walk through the city's historic districts, or enjoy a stroll through the Civil War historic sites in this one-time capital of the Confederacy.
 Passengers can also choose to take in the sights and shops that sell art, antiques and more.

-Norfolk and Western 611 ready to head to Lynchburg.
-We walked to Car 14 to board then walked four more cars finding seats.
-The train was loading so I pulled out my computer and started getting the pictures in for the Lynx story first.
-The train started to move right at 7:00 AM and we started moving towards the Norfolk Southern mainline from the museum trackage at the east end.
+Norfolk and Western 611 ready to take everyone to Lynchburg.
+We walked to Car 14 to board then walked four forward more cars and found empty seats then were underway on schedule towards the Norfolk Southern mainline from the museum trackage at the east end.

 Spencer, North Carolina as we left early on this Saturday morning.